Gingersnap Cookies with White Chocolate and Cranberries

 Give your gingersnaps a little update by adding white chocolate chips and dried cranberries.
 You’ll love the way the creamy white chocolate mellows out the spicy ginger and dark molasses.
 Tangy cranberries intensify the experience with chewy little bursts of fruity delight.

-Speaking of making gingersnaps, I have to go down memory lane a bit.
 When I was younger (read “the little sister”), ginger sparkles were always my older sister’s thing.
-My job was making two-ingredient chocolate peanut butter cups and my sister got the job of rolling the gingersnap cookie dough into marble-sized balls, then rolling them in sugar, all ready for mom to stick in the oven.
-I was envious of her obviously superior role.
+My job was making two-ingredient chocolate peanut butter cups and my sister got the far superior job of rolling the gingersnap cookie dough into marble-sized balls, then rolling them in sugar.

 Now I can bake to my heart’s content, and roll as many cookie dough balls as I like (and wishing my sister was helping me out!).
 I think I’ll invite her over for a cookie making jam session.

-I’ll bribe her with delicious Ginger Spiced Hot Chocolate which you can make in your microwave and goes so perfectly with gingersnaps.
+I’ll bribe her with delicious ginger spiced hot chocolate which you can make in your microwave and goes so perfectly with gingersnaps.
 Homemade eggnog may be tempting too.
-Hmmm, or maybe she’d rather have an adult beverage with her cookie, like a White Russian or Apple Cider Mule.
+Hmmm, or maybe she’d rather have an adult beverage with her cookie, like a white Russian or an apple cider mule.
 And I know she always says yes to a shot of espresso!

 Ginger snaps are usually round crisp cookies with deep cracks and a sugary coating.
 This is easily achieved by forming the dough into balls and rolling them in sugar.
 The trademark cracks appear by magic (and a little help from baking powder).